-During the year ended 31 December 2021, no impairment losses (2020: nil) were recognised in respect of available for sale debt securities.

-The carrying amounts of available for sale debt securities that are individually determined to be impaired at 31 December 2021 was nil (2020: nil).
+During the year ended 31 December 2022, impairment losses of US\$33m (2021: nil) was recognised in respect of available for sale debt securities.
+The carrying amounts of available for sale debt securities that are individually determined to be impaired at 31 December 2022 was US\$8m (2021: nil).